Skip to Main Content

 Many major credit card issuers offer a 0% introductory APR to new cardholders, which can help you avoid interest on all your purchases for as long as 21 months.
 Some store-branded credit cards may offer an even longer interest-free period on certain purchases.

 If you think you’ll struggle to repay the purchase in six weeks and you have good credit, a 0% APR card can be a great alternative to BNPL.
-Just make sure you still budget to pay off your purchases before the introductory period is up.
+Just make sure you budget to pay off your purchase before the introductory period is up and the card’s regular APR goes into effect.

 Related: Personal Loan vs. 0% APR Credit Card